amirgholipour/Semantic-Image-Segmentation/docs/step5.md

 # Step 5: Packaging the model as an API

-In the previous section, we learned how to create the code that will be able to extract the number from a given licence plate.
+In the previous section, we learned how to create the code that will be able to do semantic segmention on fasion data.
 But of course we cannot use a notebook directly like this in a production environment.

 So now we will learn how to **package** this code as an **API** that you can directly query from other applications.